kovihq/kafka-aws-deployment/README.md

    The architecture is designed for Kafka exploration and not a proper production deployment.

-   * The database is placed on a public subnet to allow interaction with RDS through external database clients such as DBeaver, pgAdmin.
    * An autoscaling group is in place to facilitate the addition of new containers without worrying about the underlying infrastructure.
 You can change min, max and desired number of instances on this file `aws-infrastructure\configuration\ecs-config.tfvars`

 ![ArchitectureImage](images/kad-architecture.png)